coxmediagroup/uidev-assignment-extended/README.md

 This is an HTML/CSS assignment for UI Developers interviewing at Cox Media Group.
 As a CMG manager, I want to gauge your skill, code completeness and accuracy, as well as your affinity for standards-based development.

-This assginment requires knowledge in the following areas:
+This assignment requires knowledge in the following areas:

 - HTML5
 - CSS3
 - Bootstrap framework
 - Less preprocessor
-	- you will be modifying some global variables and recompiling the bootstrap CSS files.
+	- You will be modifying some global variables and recompiling the bootstrap CSS files.
 - Grunt or other task-based command line build tool of your choice
-	- you will be removing all Javascript components not being used and recompiling the Bootstrap JS files.
+	- You will be removing all JavaScript components not being used and recompiling the Bootstrap JS files.
 - AngularJS
 - Google fonts